GSA/FedRAMP-OllaLab-Lean/CODE_OF_CONDUCT.md

-# Code of Conduct for OllaDeck
+# Code of Conduct for OllaLab

 ## Our Pledge